-Practice 4.1 Board Composition and Independence Board Composition
+Practice 5.2 Board Composition

-The Board currently comprises of six (6) members of whom three (3) are Executive Directors and three (3) are Independent Non-Executive Directors provides effective check and balance to the functioning of the Board.
+The Board currently comprises of six (6) members of whom three (3) are Executive Directors and three (3) are Independent Non-Executive Directors.
+In line with the recommendation of MCCG 2021, half of Coastal's Board of Directors are Independent Directors.
+The presence of the Independent Non-Executive Directors provides effective check and balance to the functioning of the Board.
 The three (3) Independent Non-Executive Directors are not employees and there are no relationships or circumstances which are likely to affect, or could appear to affect, the Independent Non-Executive Directors' judgement.
 They bring an external perspective and help develop strategic plans, as well as scrutinising the Management's performance in attaining its goals.